Silvie L. presents an old-new project: Do not give up on your favorite pieces only because you dropped them on the ground!

 And then there are items without any historical or personal heritage that you feel sorry to throw into the trash can but that you simply do not want anymore.
 We give them a more standard repair and sell them forward so that somebody else might enjoy them.

-So far we work with porcelain, china, and glass.
+So far we have worked with porcelain, china, and glass.
 Often the repairs are done in cooperation with selected craftsmen (tinkers, basket weavers, craft smiths) – and they are no ordinary repairs!

-If you have some items you love, or items that are in need of a repair, do not hesitate to contact us.
+If you have some items you love or items that are in need of repair, do not hesitate to contact us.

 Silvie and Adela